API

 The preparation result prep is only reusable as long as the arguments to derivative do not change type or size, and the function and backend themselves are not modified.
 Otherwise, preparation becomes invalid and you need to run it again.
 In some settings, invalid preparations may still give correct results (e.g. for backends that require no preparation), but this is not a semantic guarantee and should not be relied upon.

-When strict=Val(true), type checking is enforced between preparation and execution (but size checking is left to the user).
+When strict=Val(true) (the default), type checking is enforced between preparation and execution (but size checking is left to the user).
+While your code may work for different types by setting strict=Val(false), this is not guaranteed by the API and can break without warning.

 To improve performance via operator preparation, refer to prepare_derivative.